Int. No. 865-A

 Be it enacted by the Council as follows:

 ?
 17-912 Lead reference levels and action levels. a.
-For the purposes of this subchapter, section 27-2056.14 of the housing maintenance code and any local law referring to a blood lead reference level except as otherwise provided in such local law, the blood lead reference level shall be five micrograms per deciliter, except that, if the United States centers for disease control and prevention or a successor agency adopts a lower blood lead reference level, the department shall (i) by rule adopt such lower level as the blood lead reference level for the purposes of this subchapter and section 27-2056.14 of the housing maintenance code or (ii) submit a report to the mayor and the speaker of the council detailing the reasons why such lower blood lead reference level should not be adopted for the city.
+For the purposes of this subchapter, section 27-2056.14 and any local law referring to a blood lead reference level except as otherwise provided by such local law, the blood lead reference level shall be five micrograms per deciliter, except that, if the federal centers for disease control and prevention or a successor agency defines a lower blood lead reference level the department shall (i) by rule define such lower level as the blood lead reference level for the purposes of this subchapter, section 27-2056.14 and any local law referring to a blood lead reference level except as otherwise provided by such local law or (ii) submit a report to the mayor and the speaker of the council detailing the reasons why such lower blood lea...

 Click here for full text